Understanding Cetyl Myristoleate (CM8®)

 The science and facts behind Flexcin's key ingredient

-CM8 is the key ingredient in Flexcin, is clinically proven to help with joint pain, and is not found in any other supplement.
+CM8 is the key ingredient in Flexcin.
+It is a purified form of cetyl myristoleate which is clinically proven to help with joint discomfort.* CM8 is not found in any other supplement.
 But what exactly is it and why is it so important?

 What Is CM8?

 CM8 is a form of the natural compound Cetyl Myristoleate (described in more detail below).
-Cetyl Myristoleate works as a pain reliever, joint lubricant, and anti-inflammatory.
-It is the only compound to have patents for the treatment of arthritis (US Patents # 4,049,824; 4,113,881; and 5,569,676).
+Cetyl Myristoleate is a cetylated fatty acid that occurs naturally in certain mammals.
+It has many biological functions including working as a joint lubricant and has reduces swelling properties*.
+It is a patented compound used for the joint discomfort (US Patents # 4,049,824; 4,113,881; and 5,569,676).

-In simplest terms, CM8 is a form of Cetyl Myristoleate that is distilled and crystallized to be more effective and isolate the most effective properties of Cetyl Myristoleate.
-More Scientifically, CM8 is a specific form of Cetyl Myristoleate in which only the “physiologically active” fatty acid esters have been isolated, eliminating the ineffective, inert fatty acid esters.
-It’s named for the 8 “critical markers” that have been identified and used in the raw material patented by Harry Diehl, the NIH researcher who discovered Cetyle Myristoleate. these critical markers make CM8 a form of Cetyl Myristoleate that is more effective than other forms (such as CMO, which is an “analog” of Cetyl Myristoleate; in chemistry terms, this means “similar” – it is not Cetyl Myristoleate, but a “similar” compound).
+In simplest terms, CM8 is a form of Cetyl Myristoleate that is distilled and crystallized for purification and strength.
+This is done to isolate the most effective properties of Cetyl Myristoleate.
+More Scientifically, CM8 is a specific form of Cetyl Myristoleate in which only the “physiologically active” fatty acid esters have been isolated.
+This eliminates the inert fatty acid esters.
+It is named for the 8 “critical markers” that have been identified and used in the raw material patented by Dr. Harry Diehl, the National Institutes of Health (NIH) researcher who discovered Cetyl Myristoleate.
+These critical markers make CM8 a form of Cetyl Myristoleate that is purer and more concentrated than other forms (such as CMO, which is an “analog” of Cetyl Myristoleate.
+In chemistry terms, this means “similar” – it is not Cetyl Myristoleate, but a “similar” compound).
 CM8 is only currently available in products produced by Flexcin International.

 The Research Behind CM8

-In 1962 Dr. Harry Diehl, a research chemist with the National Institute of Health (NIH), brought personal concern into his work place when he began worrying about his neighbor who was suffering from rheumatoid arthritis.
-As he conducted his research and attempted to give mice arthritis in order to test treatments, he was unable to give them arthritis.
-This is because they are immune.
-He subsequently isolated the compound that was causing them to be immune – Cetyl Myristoleate.
-Through further research, it was discovered that this compound had the same effect on humans.
-Clinical trials have been performed (information on those trials can be found here) which have shown Cetyl Myristoleate to be highly effective in humans – with the overall physician assessment of patient improvement (by percent) to be 84.2% compared to 13.9% for placebo.
+In 1962 Dr. Harry Diehl, a research chemist with the NIH, brought personal concern into his work.
+He began worrying about his neighbor who was suffering from joint discomfort.
+While performing his tests and research, he subsequently isolated a compound that was causing mice to be immune to a form of joint discomfort – Cetyl Myristoleate.
+Through further research, it was discovered that this compound had a similar effect when given to humans.
+Clinical trials have been performed (information on those trials can be found here) which have shown Cetyl Myristoleate to be effective in humans.* The overall physician assessment of patient improvement (by percent) was 84.2% compared to 13.9% for placebo.

 Why Isn't CM8 More Common if It Is So Effective?